plattysoft/Beret/README.md

 # Installing

 You need to have an Android Things developer kit with at least version 1.0 of Android Things installed.
+You have a few options, I suggest you take the easy way.

+## The Easy Way
+- Install the [Beret things apk](https://github.com/plattysoft/Beret/blob/master/releases/beret-things-1.0.apk) into your Android Things Developer Kit usig adb
+- Install the mobile app in yout tablet or phone via Google Play
+- You are good to go

+## The Slightly harder way
 - Clone the repo
 - Open it on Android Studio
 - Compile and install the things module to your Dev Kit
-- Optionally: Compile and install the mobile module into a phone or tablet to be used as editor
+- Compile and install the mobile module into a phone or tablet to be used as editor

-For the version 1.0 onwards I plan to include a compiled .apk and also a system image of Android Things and to publish the editor in Google Play
+There is a plan to include a system image of Android Things as well so you just need to flash it.

 # Available Blocks